-Capita will email individuals with a PIN notification & ID Validation form.
-There are step-by-step instructions within this form for applicants to follow to access the online application.
+Local Groups will then email all individuals a PIN notification & ID Validation form and the List of Acceptable ID, and copy you into the email.
+There are step-by-step instructions within this form and on the email for applicants to follow in order to access and complete the online application, and the ID list will be useful to ensure you have the right ID documents ready.